jrandleman/EScheme/doc/objects.md

 ## Initializing Super Object Constructors

-The `(super! <param> ...)` macro may be used within object constructors to initialize an object's super class with a set of parameters!
+The `(super! <param> ...)` macro may be used within object constructors to initialize an object's super class with a set of parameters.
-  * Super objects with a "nullary" ctor are ctor'd automatically
+  * Super objects with a "nullary" ctor are ctor'd automatically.
   * `super!` ___must___ be used ___immediately___ in ctors to avoid undefined behavior!
+  * Use `(apply-super! <param-list>)` instead to initialize the super object with a list of values.